bozsahin/thebench/README.md

 Follow [the official guides](https://docs.docker.com/desktop/uninstall/).

-## Using TheBench
+## Some pointers for using TheBench

-Use UP and DOWN keys for command recall.
+i) Use UP and DOWN keys for command recall.
 TheBench keeps its specific command history.

-KEEP IN MIND THAT your command history AND the training files ARE KEPT SEPARATELY DEPENDING ON FROM WHICH WORKING DIRECTORIES YOU HAVE RUN thebench.
+ii) KEEP IN MIND THAT your command history AND the training files ARE KEPT SEPARATELY DEPENDING ON FROM WHICH WORKING DIRECTORIES YOU HAVE RUN thebench.

+iii) If you are in a long process of modeling a grammar, running many experiments, please do not rely on forever persistence of model files yoiu have created, especially those in /var/tmp/thebench.
+Docker images are ENVIRONMENTS, not code, therefore save your special files.

 ### How to develop a grammar